The Warriors (film): Plot

-Cyrus, leader of the Gramercy Riffs, the most powerful gang in New York City, requests that each of the city’s gangs send nine unarmed delegates to Van Cortlandt Park for a midnight summit.
-The Warriors, a gang from Coney Island, attend the summit with nine delegates: leader Cleon, second-in-command Swan, the scout Fox, the graffiti tagger Rembrandt, and soldiers Snow, Cowboy, Cochise, Vermin, and Ajax.
-Cyrus proposes to the assembled crowd a citywide truce and alliance that would allow the gangs to control the city together, since they collectively outnumber the police by three to one.
+Cyrus, charismatic leader of the Gramercy Riffs, the most powerful gang in New York City, requests that 100 of the city's gangs each send nine unarmed delegates to Van Cortlandt Park for a midnight summit.
+The Warriors, a gang from Coney Island, send a delegation consisting of "warlord" (leader) Cleon; "war chief" (second-in-command) Swan; enforcer Ajax; scout Fox; graffiti artist Rembrandt; music-man Snow; bearer Vermin and soldiers Cowboy and Cochise.
+Cyrus proposes a citywide truce and alliance to the assembled crowd, allowing the gangs to control the city together since they collectively outnumber the police by three to one.

-Most of the gang members applaud this idea, but Luther, the unbalanced and sadistic leader of the Rogues, shoots Cyrus dead as police officers arrive to raid the summit.
-In the ensuing chaos, Luther realizes that one of the Warriors, Fox, appears to suspect him, and makes a false accusation which leads the vengeful Riffs to attack the "Warlord", Cleon.
-Meanwhile, the other Warriors escape, unaware that they have been implicated in Cyrus's killing.
-The Riffs put out a hit on the Warriors through a radio DJ.
-Swan, the "War Chief," takes charge of the group as they try to get home.
+Most of the gang members applaud this idea, but Luther, the unbalanced and sadistic leader of the Rogues, shoots Cyrus dead as the NYPD arrive to raid the summit.
+In the chaos, Luther realizes that Fox witnessed his actions; after failing to shoot him, he falsely accuses the Warriors of responsibility.
+Cleon denies the assassination, however he is viciously attacked by the vengeful Riffs, leaving his fate unknown.
+Meanwhile, the other Warriors escape to Woodlawn Cemetery, unaware that they have been implicated in Cyrus's killing.
+Masai, Cyrus's second-in-command in the Riffs, puts out a "dead or alive" bounty on the Warriors through a radio DJ.
+To Ajax's disappointment, Swan takes charge of the group as they try to get home.

-The Turnbull ACs spot the Warriors and try to run them down with a modified school bus, but the Warriors escape and board an elevated train.
+The Turnbull ACs spot the Warriors and try to run them down with a modified school bus, but they escape and board the MTA New York City Subway.
 On the ride to Coney Island, the train is stopped by a building fire alongside the tracks, stranding the Warriors in Tremont.
-Setting out on foot, they encounter the Orphans, who are insecure about their low status in the gang hierarchy as they were excluded from Cyrus's meeting.
-After Mercy, the girlfriend of the Orphans' leader, instigates a confrontation, Swan throws a Molotov cocktail and the Warriors run to the nearest subway station.
-Impressed, and desperate to escape her depressed neighborhood, Mercy follows the Warriors.
+Setting out on foot, they encounter the Orphans, who are insecure about their lowly status as they were excluded from Cyrus's meeting.
+After Mercy, the girlfriend of the Orphans' leader, instigates a confrontation, Swan throws a Molotov cocktail, and the Warriors run to the nearest subway station.
+Impressed and desperate to escape her depressing neighborhood, Mercy follows the Warriors.